 With literally hundreds of upscale stores, Westchester provides avid shoppers with a wide array of options.
 Some of the more upscale stores include Cross Country Shopping Center, Westchester’s Ridge Hill, Gucci & Brooks Brothers, Burberry, Marcus, and Neiman.

-You’ll certainly also like the specialty shops, art galleries and boutiques that downtown Westchester has to offer.
+You’ll certainly also like the specialty shops, art galleries and boutiques that the downtown center of Westchester has to offer.

 In the countryside, you can find artisan products, locally-owned stores, antique shops and, of course, fresh produce from roadside stands.